What is a Challenger Bank?

 Why is it important to embrace new biometric innovations in payments?

 Especially as the economy recovers to pre-Covid levels slowly, fingerprint biometric payment cards provide a safe and sanitary way of payment authentication.
 Also adds an extra protection and confidence to what is becoming an increasingly cashless society.
-Traditional banks are being forced to differentiate their products and services to compete against more agile organizations.
+Traditional banks are being forced to differentiate their products and services.
+Because they need to compete against more agile organizations.
 Also to maintain customer loyalty because of the growing number of Fintech companies and challenger banks.
 As a result, it is now more vital than ever for banks to adopt new biometric technologies to give their clients a better customer experience.

 To compete for and gain top-of-wallet status, they must use biometric payment cards with other security features to protect users from fraud and develop confidence with future customers.
 In a world where technology is growing at a breakneck pace, the banking sector must embrace innovative innovation and emerge victorious in the Fintech race.